Golf NIL Movement: John Daly II, Kihei Akina validate NIL stock on pro stage

 Welcome to the Boards

-Bailey Baio arrives on the Golf NIL High School Girls Watchlist as one of the most-followed names in high school golf.
+Bailey Baio joins the Golf NIL High School Girls Watchlist as one of the most-followed names in high school golf.

-The 17-year-old senior posted five top-5 finishes on the Hurricane Junior Golf Tour in 2025, then stepped onto the NXXT Women's Pro Golf Tour in February as the youngest amateur in the field—with dad and actor Scott Baio on the bag.
-She also competed at the Under Armour Worlds International Championship last year.
+The 17-year-old senior posted five top-5 finishes on the Hurricane Junior Golf Tour in 2025, then stepped onto the NXXT Women's Pro Golf Tour in February as the youngest amateur in the field, with dad and actor Scott Baio on the bag.

 Headed to Providence College this fall, Baio has landed NIL deals with In-N-Out Burger and HuntX Apparel.